-Program Director: Dr. Darlene McDonough
+Program Director: Dr. Darlene McDonough Phone: (716) 375-4026 Fax: (716) 375-2360 Email: dmcdonou@sbu.edu

-Phone: (716) 375-4026 Fax: (716) 375-2360 Email: dmcdonou@sbu.edu courses are required for district level certification).
+This degree is designed for elementary and secondary teachers or counselors seeking positions as school building administrators at some time in their careers (additional courses are required for district level certification).
 The degree provides students with extended research-based knowledge in areas such as leadership, school and community relations, school law, school finance, evaluation and supervision, standards-based curriculum, and special education for school administrators.
 This program is offered in a hybrid format of online and in-person instruction.